-As the UK’s largest building society, we’ve a responsibility to offer products and services that not only meet the needs of our members and deliver fair outcomes, but also support broader social and environmental issues.
+As the UK’s largest building society, we have a responsibility.
+Not only to offer products and services that allow our customers to fulfil their financial goals, and deliver fair outcomes, but also to support broader social and environmental issues.
 A big part of how we offer our products and services responsibly, is how we talk about them.

 Read more on how we design and deliver responsible products and services here.